MicrosoftDocs/fabric-docs/docs/database/sql/source-control.md

 A SQL database in Microsoft Fabric has source control integration, or "git integration", allowing SQL users to track the definitions of their database objects over time.
 This integration enables a team to:

-- commit the database to source control, which automatically converts the live database into code in the configured source control repository (such as Azure DevOps).
+- Commit the database to source control, which automatically converts the live database into code in the configured source control repository (such as Azure DevOps).
-- update database objects from the contents of source control, which validates the code in the source control repository before applying a differential change to the database.
+- Update database objects from the contents of source control, which validates the code in the source control repository before applying a differential change to the database.

 :::image type="content" source="media/source-control/git.png" alt-text="Diagram of the simple commit and update cycle between the live database and source control.":::